beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ## 6. Application Settings

-- Click the **Gear (⚙️) icon** in the header to open the Settings modal.
+- Click the **Gear (⚙️) icon** in the header to open the Settings view.
-- Or, open the **Command Palette** and select "Open Settings".
+- Or, open the **Command Palette** and select "Toggle Settings View".
-- Upon opening, the application will automatically scan your local machine for common LLM providers like Ollama or LM Studio.
+- The Settings view is a full-page interface divided into sections for **LLM Provider**, **Appearance**, and **Logging**.

 ### 6.1.
-Configuration Steps:
+LLM Provider Configuration

+Upon opening, the application automatically scans for common local LLM providers.

+1.  **Detect Service**: If your service isn't listed, ensure it's running and click the **"Re-Detect Services"** button.
-1.  **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
-If no services are found, ensure your local LLM provider is running and click "Re-Detect Services".
+2.  **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
-2.  **Select a Model**: Once a service is selected, the application will fetch its available models.
-Choose the model you wish to use for refinement from the "Model Name" dropdown.
+3.  **Select a Model**: Once a service is selected, the application will fetch its available models.
+Choose the model you wish to use from the "Model Name" dropdown.

-3.  **Save**: Click **"Save"** to apply your changes.
-The application is now configured to use your selected local LLM.
+### 6.2.
+Appearance Settings

+Here you can customize the look of the application.

+- **Icon Set**: Select your preferred icon set from the available options (e.g., Heroicons, Lucide).
+Your selection is shown in a preview and applied after saving.

+### 6.3.
+Logging Settings

+- **Auto-save Logs**: Toggle this option to automatically append all log messages to a daily log file in the application's `data` directory.
+This is useful for debugging and is only available in the desktop version.

+### 6.4.
+Saving Changes

+Changes are not applied immediately.
+You must click the **"Save Changes"** button at the top-right of the screen to apply your new settings.
+The button will be disabled if there are no changes to save.

 ## 7. Info & Documentation